Back to search results

 • Columbus City Council and Mayor’s Office

 The Ohio Government Internship Program is designed to support students as they develop their careers in public service by interning in Ohio state or Columbus local government.
-Participants will earn 3 credit hours and will receive a $500 stipend upon successful completion of the program.
+Participants will earn 3 credit hours and will receive a $500 scholarship upon successful completion of the program.
 Examples of recent internship sites include state legislative offices, the Ohio Department of Higher Education and the Columbus City Council.

 Glenn College graduates have entered the following positions:

-• associate director for presidential personnel, the White House
+• Associate director for presidential personnel, the White House

-• field organizer, Ohio Republican Party
+• Field organizer, Ohio Republican Party

-• teaching fellow, KIPP Columbus
+• Teaching fellow, KIPP Columbus

-• legal analyst, Kohrman, Jackson & Krantz
+• Legal analyst, Kohrman, Jackson & Krantz

-• marketing and communications coordinator, Council of Development Finance Agencies
+• Marketing and communications coordinator, Council of Development Finance Agencies

-• safety coordinator, Ohio Department of Transportation
+• Safety coordinator, Ohio Department of Transportation